Skip to main content

 Discussion

-This systematic review encompassed three N-RCT (1719) investigating peri-implant defect width and height changes following GBR performed either simultaneously or prior to implant placement, in individuals with and without type 2 diabetes mellitus.
+This systematic review encompassed three N-RCTs (1719) investigating peri-implant defect width and height changes following GBR performed either simultaneously or prior to implant placement, in individuals with and without type 2 diabetes mellitus.
 All three studies were considered for quantitative synthesis of changes in horizontal ridge dimensions, while two studies (18, 19) were included in the pooled estimates for vertical ridge augmentation.
 Our findings highlight a limited number of studies addressing this specific research question.
 Collectively, albeit of very low certainty evidence, the available evidence suggests that diabetic individuals with moderate or good glycemic control undergoing dental implants and GBR show comparable horizontal and vertical bone gains to their counterparts without diabetes.

 Diabetes mellitus is associated with a spectrum of complications affecting the skeletal system and impairing bone regeneration, collectively known as “diabetic bone disease” or “diabetic osteopathy”.
 This condition is linked to the hyperglycemic environment during wound healing and the accumulation of advanced glycation end-products (AGEs) among other dysregulated cell functions (23).
 In the sensitivity analysis, we observed that bone width measurements in individuals with diabetes were significantly lower when a specific study was omitted.
 This omitted study did not provide blood glycemia level data for its control group.
 The absence of this information could have skewed the meta-analysis results, as it left the characteristics of the non-exposed group undefined.
 Conversely, when the meta-analysis included studies that clearly defined non-exposed individuals as those without diabetes, the results consistently showed that diabetics had worse bone-width outcomes, suggesting that diabetes may have a modifying effect on bone growth and repair.
-However, this result needs further confirmation in future primary studies.
+However, this result needs further confirmation from future primary studies.
 Pre-clinical studies have shown that GBR procedures can facilitate the regeneration of critical-size defects and promote new bone formation, even in the presence of uncontrolled diabetes.
 However, this process has been believed to be more predictable in individuals without diabetes or those with controlled diabetes (24, 25).

 Additionally, diabetes may impair peri-implant bone formation and mineralization, resulting in compromised regeneration of peri-implant dehiscence defects (26, 27).
 Further studies have indicated that uncontrolled diabetes leads to a delayed and prolonged inflammatory response, accompanied by a downregulation of key genes and pathways essential for osteogenesis (24, 28).
 Some strategies have been proposed to mitigate the negative effects of uncontrolled diabetes during regenerative procedures, such as the use of hydrophilic micro-rough titanium surfaces, which may attenuate the pro-inflammatory response and restore macrophage homeostasis (29).

 It is important to highlight some limitations of this systematic review.
-We were unable to explore heterogeneity in meta-analyses using subgroups or meta-regression, as well as investigate the presence of publication bias, since the number of included reports is restricted and reporting quality is limited.
+We were unable to explore heterogeneity in meta-analyses using subgroups or meta-regression and investigate the presence of publication bias, since the number of included reports is restricted and reporting quality is limited.
 Additionally, our specific horizontal defect result seems not to be robust as indicated by the sensitivity analysis.
 It's important to emphasize that the available evidence is exclusively applicable to individuals with controlled type 2 diabetes.
 Extrapolating these findings to individuals with uncontrolled or type 1 diabetes is not warranted.
 Additionally, in light of the limited number of included studies and their low certainty of the evidence, additional evidence is imperative before formulating precise clinical recommendations.

 Implication for future studies

 Considering the limited evidence addressing our focused question, it is imperative to conduct further investigations evaluating the impact of diabetes on GBR outcomes.
 Thus, future studies should improve on both reporting and methodological aspects.
 Considering that the defect anatomy predicts GBR outcomes (8), providing a comprehensive description of the augmentation site and detailed measurements is crucial.
 Additionally, continuous monitoring of HbA1c levels throughout the follow-up period is essential to evaluate the impact of metabolic control on outcomes.
-By embracing these best-practice methodologies and potentially integrating others, prospective research endeavors hold promise in elevating the level of certainty in evidence, thereby contributing significantly to the delineation of clinical recommendations.
+By embracing these best-practice methodologies and potentially integrating others, prospective research endeavors hold much promise when it comes to elevating the level of certainty in evidence, thereby contributing significantly to the delineation of clinical recommendations.

 Conclusion